kivy-garden/garden.bar/README.md

 orientation
 ```

 Orientation of the value drawing.
 It can take one of the 4 values:

-`lr`: from left to right
+`lr` from left to right

-`rl`: from right to left
+`rl` from right to left

-`bt`: from bottom to top
+`bt` from bottom to top

-`tb`: from top to bottom
+`tb` from top to bottom

 `orientation` is a `~kivy.properties.OptionProperty`
 and defaults to `bt`.